In an old “Peanuts” cartoon, Lucy is talking to her baby brother, Linus. The scenario unfolds like this.

 Lucy: (She thinks that one over for a moment, then turns toward the hill and screams, “FORGET IT KID!
 IT AIN’T HERE!”

-In one of the great verses of the Bible, John 10:10, Jesus provides for us direction, purpose and the ultimate answer to fulfillment, satisfaction and happiness in life.
+In today’s Bible reading, Jesus provides for us direction, purpose and the ultimate answer to fulfillment, satisfaction, and happiness in life.

-Unfortunately, too many people are searching for life in all the wrong places.
+Unfortunately, too many people are searching for abundance in all the wrong places.
 Some feel it is found in finding the right person to be their soul mate.
 Others believe that financial success will make them happy.
-Still other scramble to obtain material possession in hope of happiness.
-And for many people the good life is found in life’s simple pleasures: Food.
+Still others scramble to obtain material possession in hope of happiness.
+And for many people, the good life is found in life’s simple pleasures: Food.
 Family.
 Friends.
 Freedom.
 Fun.

 Jesus, however, said life is mean to be lived in abundance.
 In fact, he said we could live life “more abundantly” In the Greek this word is a superlative.
 Dr. A. T. Robertson says the word means “ to a have a surplus” or to “overflow.
 There is a life that is more than full, more than abundant.